wso2/cellery/docs/cli-reference.md

 #### Cellery Init

 This will initialize a new cellery project in the current directory with the given name which includes an auto-generated cell definition.
+The project name also can be provided as inline param which will initialize the cellery project as given.

 Ex:

  ```
     cellery init
+    cellery init my-first-project
  ```

 [Back to Command List](#cellery-cli-commands)